VimWei/MarkURLdown/README.md

-# MarkURLDown
+# MarkURLdown

-MarkURLDown is a sophisticated desktop application designed to effortlessly convert web articles into clean, readable Markdown files.
+MarkURLdown is a sophisticated desktop application designed to effortlessly convert web articles into clean, readable Markdown files.
 Built with a modular architecture and modern GUI framework, it's perfect for archiving content, creating a personal knowledge base.

 ## Screenshots